jber18/larkjs-msngr/README.md

 # Lark bot Message Card Builder
-**For Context this library is used for sending message card on larksuite Messenger, this would save your time building json strings just of the layout of your message card**
+**For Context this library is used for sending message card on larksuite Messenger, this would save your time building json strings just for the layout of your message card**

 ## To get Started
 You need to install the necessary third-party libaries to make things work